tanhakate/Bloom_filter/README.md

 # Bloom_filter
-A Python implementation of Bloom Filter with experiments
+A Python implementation of a Bloom Filter.